Best Prime Day deals for back-to-school shoppers

 Levi’s Girls’ 720 High Rise Super Skinny Fit Jeans

 Buying on sale is a must for kids who outgrow clothes every year.
-So grab these jeans while they’re discounted for Prime Day and save $5.
+So grab these jeans while they’re discounted for Prime Day.

 Stasher Platinum Silicone Food Grade Reusable Storage Bags